spyder-ide/spyder-notebook/CONTRIBUTING.md

 ```

 **For version 0.5.0-alpha of the plugin:** The plugin is based on
-Jupyter Notebook 7, which is only available as alpha release on
+Jupyter Notebook 7, which is only available as an alpha release on
 PyPI.
 So in addition, we need to install it with pip usig the
 following command: